jessicard/design-patterns/README.md

 1. Program to an interface, not an implementation.
 1. Strive for loosely coupled designs between objects that interact.
 1. **The Open-Closed Principle** - Classes should be open for extension but closed for modification.
-1. Depend on abstractions.
+1. **Dependency Inversion** - Depend on abstractions.
 Do not depend upon concrete classes.